Allergy Force Insights

 When you fill your prescription for your epinephrine autoinjector, be sure to take note of its expiration date.
 Expiration timelines can vary considerably depending on when your autoinjector was manufactured, when it was distributed to your pharmacy, and when you actually purchased it.

 When you download the app, you are prompted to set-up this feature.
 If you choose to skip this step during the app set-up process, you can easily do it later when it's more convenient.
 The important thing is that you do it.
-Here's how...

-Live demo of the Epi Injector Expiration Info feature:
+Demo of Epi Injector Expiration Tracking

-This 'live' demo shows you how this feature works, starting with a tap of the white 'syringe' icon at the top left of the Home Page below.
+This demo shows you how this feature works, starting with a tap of the white 'syringe' icon at the top left of the Home Page below.
 For more detailed step by step instructions, keep reading.

 1. When you land on the Home Page, you will see a white 'syringe' icon at the top left of the screen.
 Look for it.